automorphism88/snapraid-btrfs/README.md

 # snapraid-btrfs

-`snapraid-btrfs` is a script for using [snapraid](http://www.snapraid.it/) with data drives which are formatted with btrfs.
-It allows snapraid operations such as `sync` or `scrub` which do not write to the data drives to be done using read-only snapshots, and when doing snapraid operations which do write to the data drives (i.e.  `fix` and `touch`) it creates before and after snapshots.
-It aims to be a transparent wrapper around snapraid, allowing you to replace, e.g., `snapraid sync` with `snapraid-btrfs sync`, and works by creating a temporary snapraid configuration file where the data paths are replaced with those of corresponding read-only snapshots, then running snapraid using the temporary configuration file.
+`snapraid-btrfs` is a script for using [SnapRAID](http://www.snapraid.it/) with data drives which are formatted with btrfs.
+It allows operations such as `snapraid sync` or `snapraid scrub` which do not write to the data drives to be done using read-only snapshots, and when running SnapRAID operations which do write to the data drives (i.e., `snapraid fix` and `snapraid touch`) it creates before and after snapshots.
+It aims to be a transparent wrapper around the `snapraid` command, allowing you to replace, e.g., `snapraid sync` with `snapraid-btrfs sync`, and works by creating a temporary SnapRAID configuration file where the data paths are replaced with those of corresponding read-only snapshots, then running `snapraid` using the temporary configuration file.

-Options appearing before the command control the behavior of `snapraid-btrfs`, while options appearing after the command are passed through to snapraid (with the exception of `-c`/`--conf`, which must be specified before the command so that it can be processed by `snapraid-btrfs` when creating the temporary snapraid config file). `snapraid-btrfs` also adds additional commands, such as `cleanup`, for managing its snapshots.
+Options appearing before the command control the behavior of `snapraid-btrfs`, while options appearing after the command are passed through to `snapraid` (with the exception of `-c`/`--conf`, which must be specified before the command so that it can be processed by `snapraid-btrfs` when creating the temporary SnapRAID config file). `snapraid-btrfs` also adds additional commands, such as `cleanup`, for managing its snapshots.

 ## Setup instructions